-Nothing gets me more excited than getting some new toys for my garage, but it’s tough to get excited about a new garage door opener.
+Nothing excites me more than getting new toys for my garage, but getting excited about a new garage door opener is tough.

 Don’t get me wrong, a jackshaft garage door opener won’t change your world.
 But once you have one, you’ll wonder how you got along without it.

-Jackshaft, or wall-mount mount garage door openers mount on the wall, next to the door.
+Jackshaft, or wall-mounted garage door openers, mount on the wall next to the door.
 Because it’s right next to your garage door, you don’t need a center rail like most garage door openers.

 That opens up that entire area for storage, lighting, or a fan.

-As a bonus, it’s quieter than a belt or chain drive garage door opener too.
+As a bonus, it’s quieter than a belt or chain drive garage door opener.

-That’s why I’m so excited to unveil my list of best jackshaft garage door openers.
+That’s why I’m so excited to unveil my list of the best jackshaft garage door openers.

 Keep reading if you’re in the market to buy a new garage door opener but don’t know where to start or just want to learn more.

 I’ll share my top picks and then tell you what you should look for when purchasing one of these garage openers.

 Best Wall Mount Garage Door Opener: LiftMaster 8500W

 The 8500W is the latest version of LiftMaster’s wall mount, jackshaft garage door opener.
 With it’s feature set and history, it’s easy to see why it’s the best wall mount garage door opener on this list.

 The LiftMasters 8500W has a built-in, automatic deadbolt feature that securely locks your garage door after closing.
-It also includes a wireless, 1500 lumen LED light so that your garage lights up upon entering.
+It also includes a wireless, 1500-lumen LED light so that your garage lights up upon entering.